pabaier/cs-communication-helper/README.md

 Sam,Jobs,sjo@apple.com,12345,Student,12/3/1988
 Shelly,Jobs,sjo@apple.com,12345,Student,12/3/1988

-### Current Bugs
-In order for the Export Users feature to work, the "Refresh" button must be pressed at least once.

-When users are bulk imported, they are in the database but are not automatically added to a group.

 ### Logging in
 To login as an admin the email is : mverdicc@citadel.edu and password is: password1234 To login as a student the email is: sm@gmail.edu and password is: password1234